A new vision, strategies and plans for

 in each of the journalism disciplines.

-we launch a new student convergence news
+we launched a new student convergence news

 operation in Dwight Bentel Hall.